PaulKelveen/Week5Project/QA.md

 -Risk areas observed:
 Identifying null values in the required columns.
-Next was ensuring that the table contained all the data required.
+Ensuring the table contained all the data required.
 Identifying missing data.
 Checking for duplicates.
 Ensuring the right data type.